Skip to main content

 Dr. Matthew agrees that the isolation these patients face is detrimental to their well-being.
 While most people seek support through their friends and family when faced with stress and trauma, the stigma of sexual dysfunction often prevents patients from accessing their usual support network.

-"That's why we have a responsibility as a cancer care centre, and as healthcare professionals, to help these individuals who are isolated in this experience," Dr. Matthew says.
+"That's why we have a responsibility as a cancer care centre, and as health care professionals, to help these individuals who are isolated in this experience," Dr. Matthew says.

 "Our goal is to help patients work through the process of sexual health recovery using effective treatment approaches in a trusted, inclusive and supportive care environment."